Is anyone else feeling a pervasive sense of helplessness?

-Or have recent relative freedoms given us just enough distraction again to brush these uncomfortable truths out of our mainframe…?
+Or after our respective lockdowns, have recent relative freedoms given us just enough distraction again to brush these uncomfortable truths out of our mainframe…?
 Easy to do, right, when reconnecting with the beach feels imperative for our health (and indeed it is!)?

 Easy to say, right?

-Well looking deeply at the real issues behind who has succumbed to this truly global disease, well, it’s clear that those who are elderly and arguably with less robust immune systems, plus those who have been living with inflammatory disease who have suffered the most plight.
+Looking deeply at the real issues behind who has succumbed to this truly global disease, it’s clear that those who are elderly and arguably with less robust immune systems, plus those who have been living with inflammatory disease who have suffered the most plight.

 More about our elderly citizens later.

 Why are we living lives wholly rife with internal inflammation?
 Leading to chronic disease left right and centre – diabetes, obesity, heart disease, autoimmune diseases.

 Ok, we all know this (don’t we?) – processed ‘foods’ are laden with sugar; there’s a stimulant available on every corner of practically every street; we’re numbing out on beer and wine; our veg flies half way round the world before it reaches our supermarket, let alone our plate… our soils are leached of essential nutrients at the behest of massive monofarming, chemicals layer each and every fruit or veg picked.
 To name a few reasons.

 Plus we’re living chronically disconnected, isolated, spiritually-starved lives in our hidden-away nuclear families at the top of tower blocks, far removed from the heart of the extended village of a family that were supposed to be living in…on ground level.
 (Or some variation of this sweeping statement.)